 This is information about the phone you use (for example the browser version, time zone settings, phone operating system, IMEI number, IP address and other technical settings).
 This information is collected automatically when you use the Monese app.

 Special category data

 This is information that is considered more sensitive by regulators and includes your race, ethnic origin, political views, religion, trade union membership, genetics, biometrics, health and sexual orientation.
 With the exception of the video selfie and photo ID that you provide so we can verify your identity, we do not process this category of data.
-However, it is possible that we may hold special category data when it is included on documentation that you have given us (for example your ID document).
+However, it is possible that we may hold special category data when you provide it to us, e.g. if it is included on documentation (for example your ID document) or when third parties provide it to us (for example details of criminal activities from the police).
 When this is the case, we will only process this information in strict accordance with the law.